mauberti-bc/sims-docs/docs/getting-started/adding-animals.md

 - Family relationships

 Data about ecological units, measurements, and markings are species-dependent.
 This means that you can't enter the wing length of a bear, the front left paw width of a bird, or other puzzling information.

+If you don't see an ecological unit or measurement that is important for your Survey, please [contact us]().
+System administrators manage the list of species-dependent attributes and can easily add new options.

 ### Integrating Wildlife Health IDs